ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/licensing.txt

     | where Vortex OpenSplice is installed.

 + *License files*
     | which determine the terms of the license.
-    | These will be supplied by PrismTech.
+    | These will be supplied by ADLINK.

 |info|
-  **Licenses:** PrismTech supplies an Vortex OpenSplice license file, ``license.lic``.
-This file is *not* included in the software distribution, but is sent separately by PrismTech.
+  **Licenses:** ADLINK supplies an Vortex OpenSplice license file, ``license.lic``.
+This file is *not* included in the software distribution, but is sent separately by ADLINK.

 ***********************************